AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 ### Understand the differences

-The following table shows the types of analysis you can do in the Journey canvas visualization and the Fallout visualization:
+The following table shows the types of analyses supported in the Journey canvas visualization and the Fallout visualization:

 | Function | Journey canvas visualization | Fallout visualization |
 |---------|----------|---------|